 Meet the Board of Trustees / Directors

-Dragana has managed the educational charity called Community Health Foundation (CHF), having a significant hand in successfully promoting the Charity.
+Dragana has managed an educational charity, having a significant hand in successfully promoting the Charity.
 The Charity went from strength to strength in the advancement of health and well-being education, attracting students not only in London but across the UK and the world.
 One of Dragana’s most significant roles was liaising with media.
-She has co-authored a health food book with Boy George, appeared on numerous television and radio shows, as well as featured in national and international newspapers, tabloids, magazines etc. More recently and in partnership with Boy George, Dragana successfully managed a health food shop and café in London’s High Street Kensington.
-She currently works with a family of influential business entrepreneurs and writes regularly for the Huffington Post.
+She has co-authored a health food book with a leading UK celebrity in the music industry, appeared on numerous television and radio shows, as well as featured in national and international newspapers, tabloids, magazines etc. In the same partnership, Dragana successfully managed a health food shop and café in London’s High Street Kensington.
+She works with high profile individuals and influential business entrepreneurs and is a contributor for the Huffington Post.